Benefits of Facial Steaming

-You can either steam your face with a bowl of hot water (just put your face over the steam from the water) or using a warm/hot towel.
+You can either steam your face with a bowl of hot water (just put your face over the steam from the water) or use a warm/hot towel.
 You may get some results but these methods are not really safe and the results may not be very effective.
 The best method for facial steaming is to use a facial steamer.

-This is considered the best method because most facial steamers are designed to breakdown water particles into nano (very tiny) particles and emit nano steam which is more effective in penetrating the skin layer (dermis), moisturizing and hydrating the skin than ordinary steam from boiling water.
+This is considered the best method because most facial steamers are designed to break down water particles into nano (very tiny) particles and emit nano steam which is more effective in penetrating the skin layer (dermis), moisturizing, and hydrating the skin than ordinary steam from boiling water.

 Comfort is very important so always try to be in a comfortable position (either sitting or lying down).
 Ensure that you properly tie and cover (or clip) your hair together to prevent it from getting into your face.
-You can use headbands like this one to make it easy tying your hair together easy.
+You can use headbands like this one to make it easy to tie your hair together easy.

 Always ensure that your face is at least 5 inches away from the steam because getting too close to the steam may burn your face.